HR’s Innovative Strategies for Employee Retention

 When an employee leaves your organization, more often than not, there have been subtle red flags leading up to the event.
 According to Harvard Business Review, here are 5 signs to keep an eye out for:

 Expression of dissatisfaction with their current job

 If you’re an HR professional, you’re responsible for ensuring that everyone contributes to shared company success, and your staff relies on you to be paying attention.
 Transforming a disengaged workforce should be one of your top priorities.

 Employee Retention Techniques

-According to BerniePortal’s 2020 HR Issues and Trends survey, HR professionals feel a direct responsibility in ensuring sufficient staffing to achieve business growth.
+In a recent BerniePortal roundup of expert advice, HR professionals feel a direct responsibility in ensuring sufficient staffing to achieve business growth.
 With that being said, finding and retaining quality workers was voted the primary goal and challenge in 2020.
-Here are 5 employee retention techniques all HR professionals should focus on in the upcoming year:

 Ability to do what they do best

 The majority of U.S. employees report that it is “very important” to have a position that takes advantage of an individual’s unique skills and talents.
 Employees want to feel like their abilities are utilized and valued.

 Placing employees in talent-fulfilling positions benefits both the employee and the bottom line.
 Employees who feel valued at work achieve greater productivity than those who feel like their talent is being wasted.